-Recently news broke of a huge data breach from credit reporting company, Equifax, Inc. The breach included the personal information of millions of consumers and has opened Equifax to a host of legal issues in the coming years.
-While the Congress continues to scale back consumer protections, major privacy leaks like this are even more cause for concern.
+Recently news broke of a massive data breach from credit reporting company, Equifax, Inc. The breach included the personal information of millions of consumers and has opened Equifax to a host of legal problems in the coming years.
+While Congress continues to scale back consumer protections, major privacy leaks like this are even more cause for concern.

 On July 29th, Equifax learned that an unauthorized user exploited a “U.S. website application vulnerability” to gain access to secure information from mid-May through July 2017.

 Although the entire range of the breach is unclear, Equifax asserts that it has investigated the breach and found “no evidence of unauthorized activity on Equifax’s core consumer or commercial credit reporting databases.”